-You can also achieve a similar effect by using Chrome flags.
+You can achieve a similar effect by using Chrome flags.
 This is especially useful if you’re testing something locally.
-Type in the following in Chrome’s address bar:
+Type the following into Chrome’s address bar:

-From there, search for the “Allow invalid certificates for resources loaded from localhost” option and select Disabled.
+From there, search for the “Allow invalid certificates for resources loaded from localhost” option and select Enabled.